innobi/pantab/doc/source/api.rst

    :param not_null_columns: Columns which should be considered "NOT NULL" in the target Hyper database.
 By default, all columns are considered nullable
    :param json_columns: Columns to be written as a JSON data type
    :param geo_columns: Columns to be written as a GEOGRAPHY data type
+   :param process_params: Parameters to pass to the Hyper Process constructor.

 .. py:function:: frame_from_hyper(source: Union[str, pathlib.Path, tab_api.Connection], *, table: Union[str, tableauhyperapi.Name, tableauhyperapi.TableName], return_type: Literal["pandas", "pyarrow", "polars"] = "pandas")